workingDog/scalakml/README.md

 Most kml elements described in the references have been implemented (I think) with the same or similar class name.
 There is one major exception, and that is the FeaturePart.
-This class represents the abstract Feature (AbstractFeatureGroup) described in the references.
+This class represents the abstract Feature part (AbstractFeatureGroup) described in the references.
 Here it is a concrete class called FeaturePart and holds the elements of the abstract Feature.
 Such that, for example, Placemark has a featurePart, so to get the name of the placemark you would write: